unixpickle/1mage.us/README.md

 # 1mage

-`1mage` is an image upload bay, written in CoffeeScript for node.
-To run `1mage`, simply start a `mongod` process in the background, then compile and run `1mage`:
+*1mage* is an image upload bay, written in CoffeeScript for node.
+To run *1mage*, simply start a `mongod` process in the background, then compile and run the server:

     make
     node ./build/server/server.js <port> <path>